Fabian Debora

 Fabian Debora (born November 11, 1975) is a Chicano artist based out of East Los Angeles known for paintings that capture the immigrant and gang experiences in Los Angeles.
 His works include graffiti, murals, sketches, and fine art paintings.

 Early life

 Fabian was born in El Paso, Texas, to Mexican immigrant parents.
-His family moved to the affordable housing projects in Boyle Heights, East L.A.
+His family moved to the affordable housing projects in Boyle Heights, East Los Angeles.
 Struggling with poverty, lack of resources, exposure to gang violence, and a father in and out of jail, Debora struggled with anger issues and used his artwork as an outlet.
 During his middle school years he attended Dolores Mission Catholic School, and was kicked out after lashing out at a teacher who ripped up his artwork in class.
 After this, Debora was sent to public school where exposure to gang-related activity increased.
-Deborah joined a gang at the age of 12 and at the same time was put on probation for truancy and spent time in juvenile hall around five different times for different reasons, one being carrying a firearm at school.
+Debora joined a gang at the age of 12 and at the same time was put on probation for truancy and spent time in juvenile hall around five different times for different reasons, one being carrying a firearm at school.